UK.StockBrokers.com is committed to the highest ethical standards and reviews services independently. Learn How We Make Money

 5/5 Stars £0 Yes Yes

-If you have a healthy pension pot of more than £55,000, and like access to a wide range of investments, then a flat-fee SIPP provider such as Interactive Investor (ii) is worth considering.
+If you have a healthy pension pot of more than £55,000, and like access to a wide range of investments, then a flat-fee SIPP provider such as Interactive Investor (ii) is well worth considering.

 Investment choices: There is a broad range of investments available through the ii SIPP, with more than 40,000 assets to choose from including U.K. and U.S. stocks, funds, investment trusts, ETFs, and bonds.
 You can also invest in ready-made portfolios if you’d prefer not to choose your own investments.